 Kevin works long hours, which really limits his opportunities to spend time with his 6-year-old stepson.
 The boy sees his biological father mostly on birthdays and holidays, but Kevin says the other father is very lax in his rules and expectations.
 So, while the other dad gets to be the “fun dad” when he’s around, Kevin is afraid the boy sees him as the “mean dad” since he’s the one who’s handling many of the everyday behavior issues.

 And really, most all dads deal with similar questions from time to time: How do I balance the hard side and the soft side of being a father?
 When does my child need more love as opposed to discipline?

-There are no easy answers, but I’m reminded of the classic wisdom for parents: “Rules without relationship leads to rebellion.”
-That might even be more relevant for dads and kids in these complex situations, but it’s a great reminder for me and surely many other dads, no matter what the family situation.
+There are no easy answers, but there’s this classic wisdom for parents: “Rules without relationship lead to rebellion.”
+That might be even more relevant for dads and kids in these complex situations, and it’s a great reminder for all dads, no matter what the family situation.

 Kids do need the rules.
 They benefit from being held accountable to a standard of behavior and learning from their poor choices and disobedience.
 They need to learn proper respect for authority, and that starts at home.

 But it’s easy for dads to forget the relationship side.
 When a child is misbehaving, we need to start asking ourselves, Does she know she’s loved?
 And, Have I demonstrated that love and spoken it into her life regularly?
 Those should be among our top goals with each of our kids.